L'Arc-en-Ciel: 2003–2006: Comeback and international activities

 After two and a half years, L'Arc-en-Ciel performed a series of seven concerts, entitled Shibuya Seven Days, in Tokyo in June 2003.
 During this event, the group announced that a new album would be released the following year.
 "Ready Steady Go", the group's first single in more than three years, was released in February 2004.
 This song was used as an opening theme song for the Fullmetal Alchemist anime.
 The single topped the Oricon weekly singles charts.
 Additionally, a sample of this song was also used in a Nintendo DS game called Osu!
 Tatakae!
 Ouendan.
 The group subsequently released another single, "Hitomi no Juunin", in early March 2004.
 This was followed by the group's album, Smile, on March 31.
 Shortly after, on June 2, the single "Jiyuu e no Shoutai" was the first to feature a song by P'unk-en-Ciel.

 On July 31, 2004, L'Arc-en-Ciel made their North American debut at the anime convention Otakon.
 Approximately 12,000 people attended the concert, which was held at the 1st Mariner Arena.
 They were the first Japanese band to perform at the arena.
 On May 31, 2005, Tofu Records, Sony Music Japan's U.S. label, released a DVD of their 2004 Otakon concert.
-On June 25, 2007, L'Arc-en-Ciel signed a record deal with HMV America.